Capitalism as Religion: Manuscript characteristics

 The fragment Capitalism as Religion is an unfinished draft by Walter Benjamin, written as a working note rather than a completed text.
 It consists of three manuscript sheets containing a coherent but untitled text, followed by notes, bibliographic references, and annotations.
 German scholar Uwe Steiner identifies three parts: (1) an untitled main body across two sheets; (2) an inserted passage titled Money and Weather on the third sheet; and (3) a final section comprising isolated theses and keywords.
 The phrase Capitalism as Religion appears only above the final section, on the reverse of the last page.

 The fragment can be dated to mid- to late 1921, based on the presence of a bibliographic list that includes Erich Unger's book (published in January 1921), works by Weber, Ernst Tröltsch, Georges Sorel, Gustav Landauer, and Adam Müller.
 Editors Rolf Tiedemann and Hermann Schweppenhäuser, analyzing the references—particularly Müller’s inclusion in the second part—suggest a date no earlier than mid-1921.
 Scholars Michael Levi and Joachim von Soosten favor late 1921.

-The Money and Weather section, excluded from the published version, was instead included in the notes to Benjamin’s One-Way Street (1928), where it links to an unrealized critique of Paul Scheerbarth's novel Lesabéndio (1913).
+The Money and Weather section, excluded from the published version, was instead included in the notes to Benjamin’s One-Way Street (1928), where it links to an unrealized critique of Paul Scheerbart's novel Lesabéndio (1913).
 Although Benjamin had engaged with this text during the First World War, his full treatment of it has not survived.
 Some of these ideas later appeared in the aphorism “Tax Advice” in One-Way Street.